 But as the leaves on the trees start to turn darker and more rustic-colored, so should your khakis.

-Look for colors with hues of red, orange and brown – the colors of fall leaves, basically – and pair them with sweaters or jackets in deep shades of contrasting colors like navy blue or forest green.
+Look for pants colors with an earthy tone like red, orange and brown – the colors of fall leaves, basically – and pair them with sweaters or jackets in deep shades of contrasting colors like navy blue or forest green.

 The “chestnut” color of the Bonobos khakis featured here is pretty much perfect because it’s more brown than beige, but still very much in the “khaki” family.

 We’ve rounded up a few of our favorite pieces of fall footwear below, but for (much) more check out our complete guide to the best men’s shoes for fall.